rapidez/docs/src/0.x/installation.md

 All attributes with "Used in Product Listing" enabled will be indexed into Elasticsearch.
 As this index is publicly available you should be careful with attributes which contain "sensitive" data like for example sale counts.
 :::

-Finally when everything is good you should [run the Magento indexes](https://devdocs.magento.com/guides/v2.4/config-guide/cli/config-cli-subcommands-index.html#config-cli-subcommands-index-reindex).
+Finally when your settings are validated you should [run the Magento indexes](https://devdocs.magento.com/guides/v2.4/config-guide/cli/config-cli-subcommands-index.html#config-cli-subcommands-index-reindex).
 For example with `bin/magento indexer:reindex` from your Magento installation.

 ::: warning Row size too large
 If you run into "Row size too large" MySQL errors when indexing in Magento then you disable "Used in Product Listing" for the attributes which contains the most data like descriptions until the indexes run fine.